rohanraarora/Popular-Movies/README.md

 # Popular-Movies
-Udacity Android Nanodegree - Project 1 - Stage 1
+Udacity Android Nanodegree - Project 1

 Change "YOUR API" in Constant.java file with your TheMovieDB Api.